course-details-portlet

 Learning methods and activities

 The course consists of seminar-based teaching in the form of lectures, discussions, and student presentations.
 There will be two seminars: the first extends over two days; the other lasts a single day.
 Students work both individually and in study groups with the course literature and their own empirical data.
 Students are expected to use data related to their own research.
 Requirements for attendance at the class meetings: 80%.
 Three work requirements must be completed before a student can deliver his/her exam.
 During the second seminar the participants present their choice of method and how it can be used to analyse their data material for fellow students and an instructor with a fellow student opposing.
 Guidance both oral and in writing will be given at the seminar by the fellow student and the instructor.
-Assignments can be handed in in Norwegian and English.
+Assignments must be submitted in English.

 Compulsory assignments